Man whose wife won legal ruling dies one week after receiving ivermectin - NewsBreak

 ( The Hill ) — A 52-year-old Pennsylvania man named Keith Smith — whose wife, Darla, had gone to court to have his COVID-19 infection treated with ivermectin — died on Sunday evening after his first dose of the anti-parasitic medication, according to a report by The York Daily Record .

 York County Court Judge Clyde Vedder ruled on Dec.
-3 that the hospital would not be compelled to treat Keith with ivermectin after Darla had implored the court, but that Darla could seek an independent doctor to treat Keith with the controversial drug, reports the Daily Record.
+3 that the hospital would not be compelled to treat Keith with ivermectin after Darla had implored the court, but that Darla could seek an independent doctor to treat Keith with the controversial drug, reports the Daily Record.40 hospitalized for severe bleeding after taking ‘spice’ in Florida

 After Keith received two doses of ivermectin, his condition deteriorated and the doctor stopped administering the medication.